For parents who have never breastfed before, breastfeeding pain is a big concern. We’ve got the lowdown on what you can expect with your letdown.

 Let’s stop right here: Breastfeeding shouldn’t hurt.

 What should it feel like?
 Some parents describe the feeling as a tugging or pulling sensation.
-Sometimes a tingly, warm, or electric sensation during letdown.
-Some parents describe the feeling of breastfeeding as a relief.
+Some have a tingly, warm, or electric sensation during letdown.
+Others describe the feeling of breastfeeding as a relief.

-Depending on your baby’s latch, breastfeeding position, how full of milk your breasts are, and a range of other factors, there’s a vast range of sensations in breastfeeding.
+Depending on your baby’s latch, breastfeeding position, how full of milk your breasts are, and many other factors, there’s a vast range of sensations in breastfeeding.
 But while it can take time to adjust, breastfeeding shouldn’t be uncomfortable after the first few weeks.

 Early breastfeeding nipple pain should never be excruciating, though, nor should it involve cracked, blistered, or damaged nipples.

-If you see signs of nipple injury, like sores or bleeding, your baby may be struggling with a latch or tongue or lip tie problem.
-In those cases, book an appointment with an IBCLC to get help—it will make a massive difference in your breastfeeding happiness.
+But what if the pain doesn’t improve after working on the latching and positioning technique?
+If you see signs of nipple injury, like sores or bleeding, your baby may be struggling with an oral restriction, such as tongue or lip tie.
+In those cases, book an appointment with an IBCLC to get help—it can make a significant difference in your breastfeeding comfort.
+Your IBCLC will thoroughly assess both you and your baby to get to the root cause of the pain, and work with you to come up with a plan to address it.

-But remember: the pain of engorgement is short-lived, subsiding within a few days.
+But remember: the pain of engorgement is short-lived, typically subsiding within 48 hours.
 As you nurse or pump, your breasts will feel better.
 (Although they may be a little tender from the initial engorgement.)
+IBCLCs are well versed in issues like under- and oversupply, and can advise on how to manage engorgement while protecting your milk supply and maintaining a feeding routine that works for you and your baby.

 A few important notes about engorgement

-First, not all breastfeeding parents have engorgement.
+Not all breastfeeding parents have engorgement.
 While it’s more common with new parents breastfeeding for the first time, some parents don’t experience it to the same degree—or even at all.
+This is also normal!

-On the other hand, for parents who have had breast surgery—whether implants, reductions, biopsies, etc.—engorgement can be painful.
-This pain is due to scar tissue in their breast tissue.
+On the other hand, for parents who have had breast surgery—whether implants, reductions, biopsies, etc.—engorgement can be painful due to scar tissue.

-Finally, those parents who received IV fluids during their birth can experience fluid overload.
-In addition to a swelling of fingers, feet, and toes, this can also increase engorgement.
+Finally, parents who received IV fluids during their birth can experience fluid overload.
+In addition to swelling of the fingers, feet, and toes, this can also increase engorgement and make it more challenging to get a deep, comfortable latch.
 Pay attention to how your body feels and make sure to take extra care of yourself during this time!
+If you’re concerned about what’s normal, it’s important to ask questions of lactation experts.

-Clogged ducts are both common and painful, but thankfully they can successfully be treated at home most of the time.
+Ductal narrowing, formerly known as “plugged” or “clogged” ducts, can be painful, but thankfully it can successfully be treated at home most of the time.

-Clogged ducts are characterized by a small, hard lump in your breast.
-They’re usually palpable, and they’re typically sore or painful.
-The causes for clogs are:
+Ductal narrowing is characterized by a small, hard lump in your breast.
+It is usually palpable, and is typically sore or painful.
+The root causes for ductal narrowing are related to inflammation of the surrounding breast tissue putting pressure on the milk ducts, narrowing them and reducing milk flow.

 Mastitis is characterized by intense breast pain.
-Many breastfeeding parents will see hot, red, or sore spots on their breasts or even the classic wedge of redness.
-But more than that, parents often experience whole-body symptoms, including:
+Many breastfeeding parents will see hot, red, or sore spots on their breasts, or even the classic wedge of redness.
+Some parents experience whole-body symptoms, including:

 Fever